scuzzydude/asimov/asimov.md

 ## A Measure of Wealth

+The goal of this project is to change the way we value wealth.
+Wealth is currently based on property.
+Property is inequitably distributed across humanity, and thus is the source of most conflict throughout history.

+Crypto-currency has opened up a new frontier in how we implement a currency, relieveing us from dependence on government for a unit of exchange.
+All crypto, as well as the dollar and all fiat currecies derive their value from the exchange of property, not any intrinsic value.

+The goal here is to create a base currency not based on property, which is scarce and unfairly distributed, but on man's ability to create and innovate.

+There are two ways of looking at the distribution of genius.
+The more spiritual outlook, that there's a genius in every child and they just need the find a way to express it.
+Or, the more practical point of view, genius is a quirk of DNA and statistically distributed as a bell curve across the population.
+Either view point works with this system.
+If you have another point of view, perhaps you believe that genius has something to do with your skin color or where you were born or what your father did for a living, then you should stop reading and keep measuring your wealth based on property.

+Property based wealth is unsustainable without conflict.
+Genius based wealth can be both competitive and sustainable.

+A genius-based economy will naturally align itself with sustainability and raising children as producers and not consumers.

 ## Guardians of the Public Domain

 The **public domain** consists of all creative work to which no exclusive intellectual property (IP) rights apply.[^4] Where the public domain begins, and exclusive IP end varies from country to country.
 In the US public domain begins on copyrighted material 70 years after the authors death.